-The Joint Committee's Senior Officer has declared as required and where appropriate an interest or relationship (as defined) in companies, voluntary, charitable, or public bodies which receive payments from the Joint Committee.
-During 2023/24 no payments were made or owed by the Joint Committee for the related bodies.
+The Joint Committee's Senior Officers have declared as required and where appropriate an interest or relationship (as defined) in companies, voluntary, charitable, or public bodies which receive payments from the Joint Committee.
+During 2024/25 no payments were made or owed by the Joint Committee for the related bodies.